yearn/yearn-security/SECURITY.md

 # Yearn's Security Process

-This document describes the Security Process for Yearn Finance, including vulnerability disclosures and its [Bug Bounty program](#bug-bounty-program).
-We are committed to conduct our Security Process in a professional and civil manner.
+This document describes the Security Process for Yearn Finance, including vulnerability disclosures and its bug bounty programs.
+We are committed to conducting our Security Process in a professional and civil manner.
 Public shaming, under-reporting, or misrepresentation of vulnerabilities will not be tolerated.

-To submit a finding, please follow the steps outlined in receiving disclosures [section](#receiving-disclosures).
+To submit a finding, please follow the steps outlined in the [receiving disclosures section](#receiving-disclosures).

 ## Responsible Disclosure Standard